xavier630/ocean-liners-factorio/README.md

 #Changelog <br>

-* 0.1.7 - Fixed issues with cars not driving through gates, added a sailing raft, made oil-rigs only place-able on the ocean, tidied up recipes and added descriptions
+* 0.1.7 - Fixed issues with cars not driving through gates, added a sailing raft, made oil-rigs only place-able on the ocean, tidied up recipes, added descriptions
 * 0.1.6 - Fixed issues with disconnected players in multiplayer.
 Stopped docks producing oil.
-Added config for swimming.
+Added config for swimming
 * 0.1.5 - Fixed issues with cars being able to drive onto water.
 Made rails place-able over water.
-Fixed issues with biter attacks across ocean and added it as a config option.
+Fixed issues with biter attacks across ocean and added it as a config option
 * 0.1.4 - Fixed issue with player collisions
-* 0.1.3 - Increased sea-oil size on map, stopped sea-oil spawning too close together, adding swimming to the mod, numerous other small fixes.
+* 0.1.3 - Increased sea-oil size on map, stopped sea-oil spawning too close together, adding swimming to the mod, numerous other small fixes
 * 0.1.2 - Removed git files to significantly reduce size
 * 0.1.1 - Fixed issues with decorative shrubs being placed on water
+* 0.1.0 - Initial release

 #Issues <br>

 * Deep sea isn't formally a water tile at the moment so that resources (sea oil) can spawn on it.
 This should be unnoticable in general, but lets you do some odd things like placing a car onto it, etc.
-* Biters can't pass ghost entities.
+* Car can't pass through ghost entities.
 I had to do this to allow gates to stop them, but let the player through.
-Shouldn't be noticable unless you build a ghost wall

 #Questions <br>